Khmer National Army: Camouflage uniforms

 French "Lizard" (French: Ténue Leopard) camouflage M1947/51, M1947/52 and M1947/53-54 TAP jump-smocks and M1947/52 TTA vests with matching trousers were issued to ARK airborne troops since the 1950s, though later shortages in the early 1970s limited its use to officers and NCOs only.
 Enlisted-rank paratroopers received a locally produced spotted camouflage uniform (known as the "Spot pattern") during the 1960s, which consisted of olive green and russet blotches on a pale green background.

-After 1970, "Highland" (ERDL 1948 Leaf pattern or "Woodland") and Tigerstripe patterns of US, Thailand (Thai Tadpole), and South Vietnamese (Tadpole Sparse) origin were also provided to the ANK.
+After 1970, "Highland" (ERDL 1948 Leaf pattern or "Woodland") and Tigerstripe patterns of U.S., Thailand (Thai Tadpole), and South Vietnamese (Tadpole Sparse) origin were also provided to the ANK, to which were soon added Cambodian-made copies.
 Cambodian students that attended the Para-Commando course at the Batujajar Airborne Commando School, near Bandung in Indonesia between March–November 1972, received the Indonesian Army's "flowing blood" (Indonesian language: Loreng Darah Mengalir) camouflage fatigues.